j-2k/ShaderShowcase2023/README.md

 - Various shaders relating to the Q1 Movement Sim

 # WIP Projects
-- Arcade Kill Effect Video // DONE
+- Arcade Kill Effect Video // Completed!
-- Quake 1 Player Movement Video
+- Quake 1 Player Movement Video // Postponed
-- Water Shader Scene Showcase // to be done before the second project a part 1.5-type idea
+- Water Shader Scene Showcase // Postponed // to be done before the second project a part 1.5-type idea
-- Shell Texture Shader Scene Showcase // to be done before the second project a part 1.5-type idea?? maybe this will replace the water shader
+- Shell Texture Shader Scene Showcase // Completed! //to be done before the second project a part 1.5-type idea?? maybe this will replace the water shader

 # License?
 Please be careful since I'm using ripped models from popular games.
 This isn't commercial just going to be for testing & making a video for fun out of it.